mikecheninoulu/MMLA_realtime_visualization/README.md

 ## Note：

-1.it's a cpu version, better result should be achieved by GPU
+1. It's a cpu version, better result should be achieved by GPU

-2.frame rate with CPU version is 0.8-1.0
+2. Frame rate with CPU version is 0.8-1.0

 ## To do：

-1.more elements in the visualization
+1. More elements in the visualization

-2.realtime speech recognition
+2. Realtime speech recognition

-3.more indicators design
+3. More indicators design

 ## see more from the youtube video: